lachlan-ibm/verify_access_autoconf/doc/access-control.rst

 Risk Profiles
 =============
-Risk profiles provide administrators with a mechanism to calcuate the "risk" of an authentication request based on administrato-defined attributes.
-For example: creating a risk profile which examines the IPv4 address of an incoming request to identify the location (continent, country, region, etc.) that the request is coming from, and conditionaly enforcing addition authentication requirements for more "risky" requests.
+Risk profiles provide administrators with a mechanism to calculate the "risk" of an authentication request based on administrator-defined attributes.
+For example: creating a risk profile which examines the IPv4 address of an incoming request to identify the location (continent, country, region, etc.) that the request is coming from, and conditionally enforcing addition authentication requirements for more "risky" requests.

 .. autoclass:: src.verify_access_autoconf.access_control.AAC_Configurator.Risk_Profiles